-Irvin Mayfield sentenced to 18 months for bilking $1.3 million from New Orleans library foundation
+Irvin Mayfield, partner sentenced to 18 months for bilking $1.3 million from New Orleans library foundation

-NEW ORLEANS (WVUE) - Grammy-winning trumpeter Irvin Mayfield was sentenced to 18 months in federal prison by a federal judge Wednesday afternoon (Nov.
-3), nearly a year after he and his business partner Ronald Markham pleaded guilty to a scheme that defrauded the New Orleans Public Library Foundation of $1.3 million.
+NEW ORLEANS (WVUE) - Grammy-winning trumpeter Irvin Mayfield and his business partner Ronald Markham each was sentenced to 18 months in federal prison Wednesday (Nov.
+3), nearly a year after they pleaded guilty to a scheme that defrauded the New Orleans Public Library Foundation of $1.3 million.

-Mayfield is not eligible for probation and was ordered to pay $1.123 million ins restitution and serve three years of supervised release.
+U.S. District Judge Jay C. Zainey also ordered the pair to repay $1.123 million in restitution, teach 500 hours of student music lessons and to serve three years of supervised release once their prison terms are completed.
+They were given until Jan.
+5 to report to prison.

-The sentence imposed by U.S. District Judge Jay Zainey completes a remarkable fall from grace for Mayfield, 43, who once was the city’s ambassador for cultural and entertainment tourism promotion and a prominent, beloved figure in its post-Hurricane Katrina recovery.
+The sentence culminates a remarkable fall from grace for Mayfield, 43, who once was the city’s ambassador for cultural and entertainment tourism promotion and a prominent, beloved figure in its post-Hurricane Katrina recovery.

+Zainey said he considered putting Mayfield behind bars for two years, but opted for a shorter sentence with the provision that the musician start working and paying restitution within 60 days of his prison release.

-Federal prosecutors alleged that Mayfield and pianist/collaborator Ronald Markham used their positions as president or board members of the foundation to divert more than $1.3 million in funds intended for the city’s public libraries into their own projects and pockets through the New Orleans Jazz Orchestra that Mayfield founded in 2002.
+Federal prosecutors alleged that Mayfield and his pianist/collaborator Markham used their positions as president or board members of the foundation to divert more than $1.3 million in funds intended for the city’s public libraries into their own projects and pockets through the New Orleans Jazz Orchestra that Mayfield founded in 2002.

-About $1 million of funds meant to buy books and support library programming was steered toward the $10 million construction cost of the New Orleans Jazz Market, the venue on Oretha Castle Haley Boulevard that served as NOJO’s Central City base, prosecutors said.
+About $1 million of funds meant to buy books and support library personnel and programming was steered toward the $10 million construction cost of the New Orleans Jazz Market, the venue on Oretha Castle Haley Boulevard that served as NOJO’s Central City base, prosecutors said.

 Other pilfered funds were used by the pair to operate and travel with their jazz orchestra, supplement their six-figure salaries and to support a lavish lifestyle that included luxurious hotel suites, Saks Fifth Avenue shopping sprees and a new trumpet for Mayfield plated in 24-carat gold, the court document said.